warwickshire/SLDs/README.md

 To contact the Corporate GIS team about these styles, email: gis@warwickshire.gov.uk
+Note that WCC don't offer any form of support for these.

 More information about WCC's public Corporate GIS services can be found here: http://www.warwickshire.gov.uk/gis